chaolabcanada/AI_Path_Scripts/batch_export_json/README.md

 * A file-chooser prompt will appear.
 Select a folder where the new json annotation files can be exported into.

 * Once chosen, the script will run.
-While the script iterates through each image in the project, you can monitor the progress of the json annotations being exported/saved through the script output box
+While the script iterates through each image in the project, you can monitor the progress of the json annotations being exported/saved through the script output box.